tmckayus/peak/README.md

 # peak test runner framework

-This test runner is based on the radanalyticsio openshift-test-kit repository, which in turn is taken from a library of bash test functions at https://github.com/openshift/origin/tree/master/hack/lib.
+This test runner is based on the radanalyticsio openshift-test-kit repository, which in turn is based on a library of bash test functions at https://github.com/openshift/origin/tree/master/hack/lib.

 In a nutshell, the test functions allow you to execute a command